 “What matters to us now is that people living with dementia should be empowered to use their undisputed right of access to this and to other relevant UN Human Rights Conventions, including a future Convention on the Rights of Older Persons.”
 Professor Peter Mittler

-You can view a video of Kate Swaffer and Peter Mittler introducing the need for a human rights based approach to dementia at the recent ADI Conference in Budapest here:
+Watch the video of Kate Swaffer and Peter Mittler introducing the need for a human rights based approach to dementia at the 2016 ADI Conference in Budapest here:

 [i] World Health Organisation, Dementia Statistics (2015) http://www.who.int/mediacentre/news/releases/2015/action-on-dementia/en/